X-Treme X-Men: Story

 Issues 31-35 (arc 12) see the return of Rogue and Gambit.
 Storm offers her team's services to the United Nations as a global mutant police force, the X-Treme Sanctions Executive (XSE), wherein mutants will continue to be bound by the human laws, but be policed by other mutants.
 They succeed as the government is searching for a way to contain the mutant threat.
 Also, the team fights against powerful mutants who have taken over a town in California and are pushing out the human inhabitants by force.
 This begins back and forth attacks between mutants and humans, while the team tries to establish peace and bring the aggressors to justice.
-Though the team doesn't discover it, it's revealed that Elias Bogan is lurking around the edges, influencing events to a degree.
+Though the team doesn't discover it, Elias Bogan is secretly influencing events.

-Issues 36-39 (what could be considered arc 13) deal with one of Storm's missions as part of XSE (i.e., exposing mutant slave trading network and gladiatorial battle arena in Japan).
+Issues 36-39 deal with one of Storm's missions as part of XSE (i.e., exposing mutant slave trading network and gladiatorial battle arena in Japan).
 Issues 40-45 again deal with the threat posed by Elias Bogan trying to get his final revenge on the group.
-Issue 46 (the final issue) shows Kitty Pryde returning to the X-Men fold and the X-Treme team deciding what to do next: return to the Xavier Institute or find a different path.
+The final issue, issue 46, shows Kitty Pryde returning to the X-Men fold and the X-Treme team deciding what to do next: return to the Xavier Institute or find a different path.